-No computers or cell phone may be used in class.
+All computers, iPads, and cell phones must be put away during class to assure students can engage wholeheartedly in discussion.
 Students may record the class upon professor's approval.

 Class Attendance

 Students are responsible for enrolling in courses for which they anticipate being able to attend every class session on the day and time appearing on course schedules, and then making every effort to do so.
 When unavoidable situations result in absence or tardiness, students are responsible for acquiring any information missed.
 Professors are not obliged to allow students to make up missed work.
 Per their independent discretion, individual professors may determine how attendance affects students' ability to meet course learning objectives and whether attendance affects course grades.